Ozy-Viking/cargo_update_version/README.md

   [SET_VERSION]  New version to set.
 Ignored if action isn't set

 Options:
-      --color <WHEN>          Controls when to use color [default: auto] [possible values: auto, always, never] -Q, --supress-stdout        Suppresses stdout out from cargo commands run -c, --cargo-publish         Runs the `cargo publish`
-      --no-verify             adds 'no_verify' to cargo publish command --pre <PRE>             Sets the pre-release segment for the new version.
+      --pre <PRE>             Sets the pre-release segment for the new version.
       --build <BUILD>         Sets the build metadata for the new version.
-  -n, --allow-dirty           Allows git tag to occur in a dirty repo.
+  -n, --allow-dirty           Allows program to work in a dirty repo.
       --manifest-path <PATH>  Path to Cargo.toml
   -f, --force-version         Bypass version bump checks.
-  -v, --verbose...
+  -d, --dry-run               Allows git tag to occur in a dirty repo.
+      --color <WHEN>          Controls when to use color [default: auto] [possible values: auto, always, never] -v, --verbose...
 Increase logging verbosity -q, --quiet...
-Decrease logging verbosity -d, --dry-run               Allows git tag to occur in a dirty repo.
-  -h, --help                  Print help (see more with '--help') -V, --version               Print version
+Decrease logging verbosity -h, --help                  Print help (see more with '--help') -V, --version               Print version

+Cargo:
+  -c, --cargo-publish   Runs the `cargo publish`
+  -Q, --supress-stdout  Suppresses stdout out from cargo commands run
+      --no-verify       adds 'no_verify' to cargo publish command

 Git:
   -t, --git-tag            Create a git tag.
       --git-push           Push tag to the branch's remote repositries.
   -m, --message <MESSAGE>  Message for git commit.
 Default to git tag.
       --force-git          Pass force into all git operations.
-      --git-supress        Suppresses stdout out from cargo commands run
+      --git-supress        Suppresses stdout out from git commands run
 ```